Get your nutrition on point and find out what you should eat during a round of golf with our guide

 You don’t want to eat many carbs as the aim at this point is to stabilise levels, not increase them.

-Some will favour fruit and nuts, which provides a good balance of slowly-digesting fibre and fat.
+Some will favour fruit and nuts, which provide a good balance of slowly digesting fibre and fat.

 Around the turn, you should be looking to eat something that provides a good balance of protein, carbohydrate and fat.

 Something like a tuna or chicken sandwich on brown bread is ideal – chicken and tuna provide high-quality and therefore more digestible protein, and brown bread is a source of preferable carbs.

 Bacon is more processed and eating white bread can result in a crash, so as tempting as it is, it’s probably best to avoid a bacon sandwich on white.

 Over the final six holes, you should be looking for an energy boost – this will make sure you don’t feel sluggish and help you concentrate.